meet the kids who are redefining beauty for the next generation

 ''The industry needs to open its doors to a more diverse group of people, not just in terms of size.
 Women (and men) of all races, shapes, sizes and ages deserve to be represented.''
 Myla Dalbesio

 Eenie, meanie in betweenie, when will the world stop using ridiculous terms to categorise women and their weight?
 Too large to be a normal model (she's a size 14! *gasps*) but too thin to be called 'plus' sized, for years Myla Dalbesio sat uncomfortably in a category labeled by industry people as ''in betweenie''.
 However, fast-forward to today, and Myla is currently one of the most talked about names in fashion, especially when she bagged a prestigious campaign for Calvin Klein.

 ''I don't aspire to look like anyone in particular.
 I just want to change my outside to reflect my soul, so feel like I fit more comfortably in my own skin.''
 Grace Neutral

 Pushing the boundaries of extreme beauty, Grace Neutral is the tattoo-covered alien princess with purple eyes, pointed elf ears, a forked-tongue, scarification and no bellybutton.
 Isn't she beautiful?

 ''I'm just being myself, and I'm happy with myself.''
 Chantelle Winnie

-''I want to exist and be recognized for my work and who I am, not only because of my hair or my skin color."
+''I want to exist and be recognised for my work and who I am, not only because of my hair or my skin colour."
 Lineisy Montero

 Text Tish Weinstock